Estimating the Generalization in Deep Neural Networks via Sparsity: Introduction

-In this paper, we introduce sparsity, a particular nature of DNNs, to quantitatively investigate the network generalization from the perspective of network units.
-Two key quantities with close relation with both DNN sparsity and generalization are proposed.
+In this paper, we quantitatively investigate the network generalization from the perspective of a particular nature of DNNs, i.e., the sparsity of network units.
+Two key quantities with close relation with both DNN sparsity and generalization are extracted from the training results.
 They have strict bounds within an appropriate range to ensure the accurate estimation of network generalization.
 A practical linear model for estimating the generalization gap of DNNs is built by the two proposed quantities.
 We empirically found that units in DNNs trained on real data exhibit decreasing sparsity as the fraction of corrupted labels increases.
 By investigating several DNN models with a wide range of generalization gap, we found that both of the two proposed quantities are highly correlated with generalization gap in an approximately linear manner.
 This ensures satisfactory results when performing estimation on practical networks using training samples and appropriate linear model.
-With extensive experiments on various datasets, we show that our linear model could give a reliable estimation of the generalization gap in DNNs.
-Also, we show that our method could give better results than the margin-based method in practice.
+With extensive experiments on various datasets, we show that our linear model could give a reliable estimation of the generalization gap in DNNs and better results compared to the margin-based method.